angular/angular/aio/content/guide/ngmodules.md

 You [bootstrap](guide/bootstrapping) that module to launch the application.

 The root module is all you need in a simple application with a few components.
-As the app grows, you refactor the root module into [feature modules](guide/feature-modules) that represent collections of related functionality.
+As the app grows, you refactor the root module into [other modules](guide/feature-modules) that represent collections of related functionality.
 You then import these modules into the root module.